What are AUP engagements?

 What standards are these based on?

-In NZ we base our AUP work on APS-1 (revised) - Agreed-Upon Procedures Engagements to Report Factual Findings issued by the NZICA.
-Internationally there is the IAASB’s ISRS 4400, Engagements to Perform Agreed-Upon Procedures Regarding Financial Information.
+In NZ we used to base our AUP work on APS-1 (revised) - Agreed-Upon Procedures Engagements to Report Factual Findings issued by the NZICA.
+However, ISRS (NZ) 4400 is effective for agreed-upon procedures engagements for which the terms of engagement are agreed on or after 1 January 2022.
+Early adoption is permitted.
+This is based on the IAASB’s ISRS 4400, Engagements to Perform Agreed-Upon Procedures Regarding Financial Information.

 Why would we use these?